Skip to main content

 Policy content can only be specified as in-line text.
 References using URIs/URLs are not allowed.
 Only XACML 3.0 format is supported.

 An attribute is identified by a string called an attribute identifier.
-An attribute identifier needs to be associated with a XACML quadruple made up of a XACML identifier, a category, a data type, and an issuer, which is the way XACML defines attributes.
-This is required for compatibility with internal components that cannot handle attribute identifiers.
+This attribute identifier needs to be associated with a XACML quadruple made up of the following components:

-Duplicate attribute identifiers are not allowed within the Attributes section, nor can there be duplicate XACML quadruples.
+Duplicate attribute identifiers are not allowed within the attributes section, nor can there be duplicate XACML quadruples.
 If a duplicate is found, an error message is displayed and ADS will not run.

 xacmlId: com.acme.user.role